fnss/fnss/core/README.md

 The core library can be used in conjunction with the FNSS Java and C++ API or the ns-2 and ns-3 adapters import topologies, traffic matrices and event schedules in the desired target simulator.

 ## Project directory structure
-The files of the FNSS core library are organized in the following folders.
+The files of the FNSS core library are organized in the following directories.

 * bin: verious scripts to be run from the command shell
 * dist: folder where the built packages are saved